ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ![Coordinate accuracy by method](../analysis/figures/accuracy_bar.pdf){#fig:accuracy_bar width="0.9\linewidth"}

 Table \ref{tbl:accuracy} summarizes the per-method distance-error statistics on the 43 grants with verified ground truth.
-The best-performing automatic approach, **M-2** (o3-2025-04-16, one-shot prompt), achieved a mean error of **23.4 km**—a 67% improvement over the professional GIS benchmark (**H-1**, 71.4 km).
+The best-performing automatic approach, **M-2** (o3-2025-04-16, one-shot prompt), achieved a mean error of **23.4 km**—a 67% improvement over the professional GIS benchmark (**H-1**, 71.4 km) and nearly a 70% reduction relative to the Stanford NER baseline (79.0 km).
 Approximately one-third of M-2 predictions fell within 10 km of ground-truth, compared with less than 5% for the GIS script.

 | ID | Underlying model | Mean ± 95% CI (km) | Median (km) | ≤10 km (%) |
 |---|------|------|---|---|